EU warns it could block vaccine exports, wields legal threat at drugmakers

 APPOINTMENTS CANCELLED

-In the northern French region of Hauts-de-France, France’s second-most-densely-populated region, several vaccination centres were no longer taking appointments for a first jab.
+In Hauts-de-France in northern France, the country’s second most densely populated region, several vaccination centres were no longer taking appointments for a first jab.
 In several other French regions, some online appointment platforms closed booking options.

-Spain’s Madrid region has ceased first vaccinations for at least this week and next and was using the few doses it has to administer second shots to those who have had the first one, said deputy regional government chief Ignacio Aguado.
+Spain’s Madrid and Cantabria regions have also ceased first vaccinations and were using remaining doses to administer second shots to those who have had the first one.

+Portugal, where infections and deaths have spiked to record levels after Christmas, said delivery delays meant that people who have top priority - including health professionals - will all be fully vaccinated only by April, around two months later than initially planned.

+The Netherlands will also struggle to execute its vaccination program on schedule after having bet heavily on AstraZeneca.
+It ordered 11.7 million doses, of which 4.5 million were due for delivery in March.

 Germany’s most populous state, North Rhine-Westphalia, last week postponed opening its vaccination centres until Feb.
 8, while the state of Brandenburg has also had to push back vaccination appointments originally scheduled for the end of January due to delivery delays.

-AstraZeneca is prepared to publish the delivery contract it has with the European Union and aims on Friday to make proposals to the European Commission on which sensitive parts to black out, the Frankfurter Allgemeine reported.
+AstraZeneca is prepared to publish the delivery contract it has with the European Union and aims on Friday to make proposals to the European Commission on which sensitive parts to redact, the Frankfurter Allgemeine reported.

-The newspaper quoted an EU source as saying that while AstraZeneca would not be able to deliver the 80 million doses expected for the first quarter, volumes should significantly exceed the 31 million doses that had earlier been reported.

-Reporting by Emma Thomasson and Paul Carrel in Berlin and Matthias Blamont in Paris and Kate Holton, Paul Sandle and Alistair Smout in London; writing by Guy Faulconbridge; editing by Keith Weir and Nick Macfie
+Reporting by Emma Thomasson and Paul Carrel in Berlin and Matthias Blamont in Paris and Kate Holton, Paul Sandle and Alistair Smout in London, Nathan Allen in Madrid, Victoria Waldersee in Lisbon, Anthony Deutsch in Amsterdam; Writing by Guy Faulconbridge; Editing by Keith Weir, Nick Macfie and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.